anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 # Creating a Voice Monkey Trigger

-## A 19 step guide on how create and execute a Alexa Routine which provides a fun fact
+## A 19 step guide on how create and then trigger a Alexa Routine which provides a fun fact

 Playing a fun fact is a simple example.
 You can create a routine do anything you would like.